aminzabardast/SIFT-on-MATLAB/README.md

 image = SIFTKeypointVisualizer(image,keyPoints);
 imshow(uint8(image));
 ```
+# Dependencies
+This code is dependent on some functions within `Image Processing Toolbox` of matlab.
 # Disclaimer
 All the rights to **"Distinctive image features from scale-invariant keypoints"** are reserved for **[University of British Columbia](http://www.cs.ubc.ca/~lowe/keypoints/)**. *A license must be obtained from the University of British Columbia for any commercial applications.*
 # Contact
 For further information please contact [zabardast.amin@metu.edu.tr](mailto:zabardast.amin@metu.edu.tr) or [kilic.ozkan@metu.edu.tr](mailto:kilic.ozkan@metu.edu.tr).